byhowe/byhowe/README.md

 - 👀 I’m interested in Linux, Rust, Statistics, AI and many more things
 - 🌱 I’m currently learning data analysis tools in Python

+I am currently working on a cryptography library that I started writing in Rust over 2 years ago.
+I left it underfed for quite a long time and I am so glad I finally got back around to it.

 I use arch, btw you can get my config files [here](https://github.com/byhowe/dotfiles).